Where can museum studies take you?

 Learn the techniques and histories of creating museum exhibits that teach and inspire.

-As a museum studies minor, you'll get practical experience in a museum or gallery setting while exploring topics such as art history, history and anthropology.
+As a museum studies minor, you’ll get practical experience in a museum or gallery setting while exploring the interconnections of art history, history and anthropology.

 Faculty and career advisers help you secure competitive internships in the field as you create a foundation for future graduate work or a career in museums or other exhibition spaces.

 Step into a world of hands-on collaboration, combining primarily art history, anthropology and history, in this exciting minor that will nurture your desire for experimentation and innovation.

 You’ll do more than peek behind the curtain of museum exhibits.
 At Susquehanna, you’ll learn to research, curate and display artifacts and histories in a lively and informative way through the interdisciplinary museum studies minor.